-2021 New Brunswick Annual Sea Lice Management Report Prepared by the Atlantic Canada Fish Farmers Association (ACFFA) Data for this report is generated from the Fish-iTrends Decision Support System.
+2022 New Brunswick Annual Sea Lice Management Report Prepared by the Atlantic Canada Fish Farmers Association (ACFFA) Data for this report is generated from the Fish-iTrends Decision Support System.
 Fish-iTrends is the data collection system developed by the Atlantic Veterinary College (AVC) at the University of Prince Edward Island for use by the Atlantic Canada salmon farming industry.
 This system is maintained by the AVC who acts as a third-party monitor of data submissions by salmon farmers.
 Provincial fish health personnel have ongoing access to this data; AVC and/or regulators perform third party audits of the salmon farm lice counts to verify accuracy in reporting.
 To further support this system and ensure data accuracy, the AVC developed a sea lice monitoring certification program for farm technicians.
 Training helps to ensure accurate counts are based on the Sea Lice Monitoring Program, a requirement under the New Brunswick Aquaculture Act and General Regulations and the Integrated Pest Management Plan for Sea Lice.
-ACRONYMS ABMA Aquaculture Bay Management Area EDRs Emergency Drug Releases NBDAAF New Brunswick Department of Agriculture, Aquaculture and Fisheries DFO Department of Fisheries and Oceans PMRA Pest Management Regulatory Agency VDD Veterinary Drugs Directorate EXECUTIVE SUMMARY The three-year Aquaculture Bay Management Area System (ABMA) implemented in New Brunswick (See map in Appendix A) not only supports improved environmental management but it has also provided the basis to improve fish health management practices, including sea lice management.
-Principles within the ABMA system include: - Mandatory fallowing of production sites and the bay management area to help break pathogen lifecycles as well as the life cycle of sea lice; - Single year class stocking at each farm site and within each management area; preventing older farmed salmon, which may have already been exposed to pathogens / parasites in the marine environment, from transferring it to incoming smolts.
-In 2021, salmon farming companies continued to develop a sea lice management and treatment strategy for each Bay Management Area, that included product rotations and synchronized treatment strategies as much as possible.
+ACRONYMS ABMA Aquaculture Bay Management Area EDRs Emergency Drug Releases NBDAAF New Brunswick Department of Agriculture, Aquaculture and Fisheries DFO Department of Fisheries and OceansPMRA Pest Management Regulatory Agency VDD Veterinary Drugs Directorate EXECUTIVE SUMMARY The three-year Aquaculture Bay Management Area System (ABMA) implemented in New Brunswick (See map in Appendix A) not only supports improved environmental management but it has also provided the basis to improve fish health management practices, including sea lice management.
+Principles within the ABMA system include: - Mandatory fallowing of production sites and the bay management area to help break pathogen lifecycles as well as the life cycle of sea lice. - Single year class stocking at each farm site and within each management area; preventing older farmed salmon, which may have already been exposed to pathogens / parasites in the marine environment, from transferring it to incoming smolts.
+In 2022, salmon farming companies continued to develop a sea lice management and treatment strategy for each Bay Management Area, that included product rotations and synchronized treatment strategies as much as possible.
 Like all farmers, they relied on the professional advice of veterinarians who have access to approved products for use when animals are infected by a pathogen or threatened by parasites.
-All in feed sea lice treatments were authorized through a veterinarian's prescription and all therapeutic treatments were reported to federal and provincial regulators.
+All in-feed sea lice treatments were authorized through a veterinarian's prescription and all therapeutic treatments were reported to federal and provincial regulators.
 Water temperatures continued to be an important factor in the management of sea lice impacts on fish farmers in the Bay of Fundy.
-As shown in Figure 1, water temperatures in 2021 in southwest New Brunswick were warmer overall than other years and winter temperatures did not go as low as others years which did not aid in sea lice declines during that winter period.
-The average water temperature for February was 4°C. Water temperatures for the Bay of Fundy averaged over 13°C August through October 2021 and once again temperatures reamined above 10°C through to the end of November.
+As shown in Figure 1, water temperatures in 2022 in southwest New Brunswick were cooler in the beginning of the year (January - March) but quickly warmed and remained warmer until October.
+The average water temperature in February was 4°C. Water temperatures for the Bay of Fundy averaged over 13°C August through October 2022 and once again temperatures remained above 10°C through to the end of November.
 December averaged above 8°C.